 We performed a weatherization job on a 5,000 sq. foot house near Winchester, VA this past week.
 The initial energy audit produced the homeowner with several low-cost options for lowering their energy bills.
-This was a large home in Front Royal, which is about a half hour south of Winchester, VA and about an hour west of Washington D.C.
-The home was built in 2004 by the owner and an above average job had been done as far as construction was concerned.
+This was a large home in Front Royal, which is about a half-hour south of Winchester, VA, and about an hour west of Washington D.C.
+The home was built in 2004 by the owner and an above-average job had been done as far as construction was concerned.
 The big plus was that the home was all brick.
-This is expensive these days, but the cost of brick veneer has a payback when it comes to maintenance and energy efficiency.
+This is expensive these days, but the cost of a brick veneer has a payback when it comes to maintenance and energy efficiency.
 So many homes with vinyl siding leak horribly, due to the fact that vinyl provides little protection from the wind and elements.

 Positive attributes of the home were: